Borsuk-Ulam type theorems for metric spaces: New Hopf type results

-For generic $f$, let $S_1\subset Y$ be the set of special values of $f$; it has codimension at least $1$.
-Let the set $S_2\subset S_1$ correspond to ``not simple events'', that is $S_1\setminus S_2$ is a fold of $f$.
-For generic $f$, the set $S_2$ has codimension $2$ in $Y$ and its preimage $f^{-1}(S_2)$ has codimension $2$ in $X$.
-We will ignore $S_2$ in the reasoning with the fundamental class of $X$ or $Y$, because the homology is not affected by codimension $2$ changes.
-Now we want to repeat the part of the proof of Theorem~\ref{bu-paths} using the homotopy in the space of cycles along the edges of $G_y$:
+As in the proof of Theorem~\ref{theorem:bu-paths}, for generic smooth $f : X\to Y$, let $S_1\subset Y$ be the set of special values of $f$, which has codimension at least $1$, and let the set $S_2\subset S_1$ correspond to the singularities of $f$ more complicated than folds, of codimension at least $2$.
+The space $Y\setminus S_2$ remains connected from dimension considerations whenever $Y$ was connected.
+Now we see that when the point $y$ travels in $Y\setminus S_2$, the graph $G_y$ may only change when $y$ crosses a fold singularity and some two vertices of the graph are ``created'' or ``annihilated'', having the same sets of neighbors in the remaining vertices of the graph $G_y$.

+Now we want to repeat the part of the proof of Theorem~\ref{theorem:bu-paths} using the homotopy in the space of cycles along the edges of $G_y$:

 Like in Remark~\ref{fund-filling}, this homotopy may be interpreted as an $(n+1)$-dimensional chain in $X$.
-But unlike the proof of Theorem~\ref{bu-paths}, the mod $2$ boundary of this chain is \emph{not} the fundamental class $[X]$, but is the set of those points $x\in X\setminus f^{-1}(S_1)$ that come with odd degree in their corresponding graph $G_{f(x)}$.
-Fortunately, we will show that actually all the points of $X\setminus f^{-1}(S_1)$ have odd degrees in their $G_{f(x)}$ and the proof can be finished similar to the proof of Theorem~\ref{bu-paths}.
+But unlike the proof of Theorem~\ref{theorem:bu-paths}, the mod $2$ boundary of this chain may \emph{not} be the fundamental class $[X]$, but is the set of those points $x\in X\setminus f^{-1}(S_1)$ that come with odd degree in their corresponding graph $G_{f(x)}$.
+Fortunately, we will show that actually all the points of $X\setminus f^{-1}(S_1)$ have odd degrees in their $G_{f(x)}$ and the proof can be finished similar to the proof of Theorem~\ref{theorem:bu-paths}.

-Without loss of generality assume that $X$ is connected and move a point $x'$ to $x''$ in $X\setminus f^{-1}(S_2)$ (remember that $f^{-1}(S_2)$ has codimension at least $2$ and does not spoil the connectedness).
+Without loss of generality assume that $X$ is connected and move a point $x$ in $X\setminus f^{-1}(S_2)$, which is also connected from dimension considerations.
 During such a move there may be two possible modifications of the graph $G_{f(x)}$: